Nuclei-Software/nuclei-sdk/doc/source/design/rtos.rst

     * In RT-Thread, the ``main`` function is created as a RT-Thread thread, so you don't need to do any OS initialization work, it is done before ``main``
+    * We also provide good support directly through RT-Thread official repo, you can check Nuclei processor support for RT-Thread in `RT-Thread BSP For Nuclei`_.

 .. _FreeRTOS: https://www.freertos.org/
 .. _UCOSII: https://www.micrium.com/
 .. _RT_Thread: https://www.rt-thread.org/
 .. _RT-Thread Nano: https://github.com/RT-Thread/rtthread-nano
+.. _RT-Thread BSP For Nuclei: https://github.com/RT-Thread/rt-thread/tree/master/bsp/nuclei/